First Advisor

 This study examines the characteristics of elderly residential care facility (RCF) residents and examines these through the lens of current state and federal regulations concerning the type of care given in these facilities.
 It is hypothesized that the lack of knowledge regarding the characteristics of older persons choosing RCF level care contributes to facility design and regulations which may not provide for living environments in which appropriate care and oversight are given.

-A second research task, to provide information about the characteristics of residential care users, includes an analysis of data collected at three points in time from new residents of an RCF and from a community sample.
-The data were collected using the Geriatric Assessment Testing and Evaluation System (GATES).
+The second research task, to provide information about the characteristics of residential care users, includes an analysis of data collected at three points over a six month period from new residents of an RCF and from a community sample.
+The data was collected using the Geriatric Assessment Testing and Evaluation System (GATES).

 A descriptive analysis of the samples is reported, and a two-way analysis of covariance for a factorial design with equal cell frequencies (25 in each) is used to examine the effects of the two variables, time and place of residence, on the individual and group scores obtained using the GATES.